OpenAPC/openapc-de/README.md

 At the moment, the dataset releases information on 3 286 articles in open access journals which charge publication fees.
-Total expenditure amounts to  NA€.
-Average  fee is NA€ and the median NA€.
+Total expenditure amounts to  4 034 083€.
+Average  fee is 1 227.7€ and the median 1 196€.

 View dataset on [GitHub](https://github.com/OpenAPC/openapc-de/blob/master/data/apc_de.csv).